Is Bosnia Safe to Visit in 2026? An Honest Guide

 The verdict, and a quick pre-trip checklist

 So, is Bosnia safe?
 Yes - for the vast majority of visitors it is a rewarding, low-drama trip, and the country’s reputation for danger belongs to the 1990s, not to travel here today.
-The cities are relaxed, the people are welcoming, and violent crime is not a tourist concern.
+The cities are relaxed, the people are welcoming, and violent crime isn’t a tourist concern.
 Treat the two real cautions with respect - the rural mines and the mountain roads - and you strip out almost all of the risk that is specific to Bosnia.
 With the safety question settled, our guide to whether Bosnia is worth visiting makes the positive case for the trip.

 As above, this is background information as of July 2026, not official travel advice.
 Situations change - always check the current UK FCDO and US State Department pages for Bosnia and Herzegovina, and heed local signs and guidance, before and during your trip.